rohan-molloy/unbound-config/README.md

 # Unbound Config
 This is my configuration for Unbound.
 Tries to be as well documented as I can, sourcing descriptions from the [man page](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)  Organized into directories.
 [Exemplar unbound.conf](https://github.com/NLnetLabs/unbound/blob/master/doc/example.conf.in) can be found in the official [NLnetLabs/Unbound](https://github.com/NLnetLabs/unbound/) repo.
-You can source environment variables in the config like this `"@ENV_VARIABLE_NAME@".
+You can source environment variables in the config like this `"@ENV_VARIABLE_NAME@"`.

 ## Directories
 - conf-enabled